 We started the company in San Francisco but recently moved to Arizona.

 The main thing I’m thinking about aside from Anomalie is how the core issues we face are related to childhood development and health, which I think are related.
 I’m concerned that life expectancy is in consistent decline for the first time in American history, depression is at an all time high, and 9 of the 10 leading killers of Americans are tied to preventable chronic diseases.
 These issues are not partisan in the traditional sense, but we remain confused/divided because it helps the status quo.

 My ideas on healthcare have been heavily influenced by my sister, Casey Means, who left surgical residency to start a company (Levels) that gives patients more information about their metabolic health.

-Early in my career, I worked in politics for the Bush administration and John McCain campaign.
+Early in my career, I worked in politics.

 I started this website because I’m concerned about the future of the country – and think there is value in bringing the conversations I am having privately into public.

 If you’re interested in receiving updates on my latest writings, sign up here.